Jamestown Area School District

-The Jamestown Area School District is a diminutive, rural, public school district serving parts of Mercer County, Pennsylvania and Crawford County, Pennsylvania.
+The Jamestown Area School District is a small, rural, public school district serving parts of Mercer County, Pennsylvania and Crawford County, Pennsylvania.
 It encompasses 61 sqmi including the communities of Jamestown and Greene Township in Mercer County, and the municipalities of West Shenango Township and South Shenango Township in Crawford County.

+History

 The enrollment, in 2011 was 580 pupils.
-This is among the 10% lowest enrollment in districts within the Commonwealth.
+This enrollment is among the 10% lowest in districts within the Commonwealth.
 According to 2000 federal census data, it serves a resident population of 4,377.
 By 2010, the district's population declined to 4,245 people.

 In 2009, the Jamestown Area School District residents' per capita income was $16,562, while the median family income was $40,690.

-Jamestown Area School District operates Jamestown Area Elementary School and Jamestown Area Junior Senior High School.
+The Jamestown Area School District operates Jamestown Area Elementary School and Jamestown Area Junior Senior High School.

 Extracurriculars

-Jamestown Area School District offers an extensive program including clubs, activities and a sports program.
+The Jamestown Area School District offers an extensive program including clubs, activities and a sports program.